Munich Philharmonic: Recent history

 After Celibidache's sudden death in 1996, James Levine was chief conductor of the orchestra from 1999 to 2004.
 Christian Thielemann became the orchestra's music director in September 2004, joined by Wouter Hoekstra as Intendant.
 However, in 2007, Hoekstra was dismissed from his post after reported disputes with Thielemann.
 In 2009, the orchestra announced the scheduled conclusion of Thielemann's tenure in 2011.
 Thielemann's demand to have a say over the choice of guest conductors was not approved.

 In March 2010, Lorin Maazel was named the orchestra's next chief conductor, effective with the 2012–2013 season.
 Early in 2014, Maazel cancelled concert engagements as a result of ill health.
 Subsequently, in June 2014, he announced his resignation as music director of the Munich Philharmonic, with immediate effect.

 In January 2013, the orchestra announced the appointment of Valery Gergiev as its next principal conductor as of 2015, with an initial contract through 2020.
 Gergiev was dismissed in 2022 after Gergiev declined to repudiate Putin's 2022 Russian invasion of Ukraine.

 In March 2022, Lahav Shani first guest-conducted the orchestra, in a benefit concert for Ukraine.
 Shani returned in September 2022 for an additional guest-conducting appearance.
 In February 2023, the orchestra and the Munich City Council announced the appointment of Shani as its next chief conductor, with an initial contract of 5 years.

+In September 2025, the Flanders Festival Ghent cancelled a planned concert by the Munich Philharmonic under conductor Lahav Shani, citing his role as music director of the Israel Philharmonic.
+Festival organizers stated that Shani had not clearly distanced himself from what they described as a "genocidal regime" in Israel and therefore chose not to collaborate with him.
+Commentators noted that the decision reflected unease with Shani's continued ties to Israeli cultural institutions, arguing that despite calls for clarity, he had avoided making explicit statements against Israeli government policies.
+Others highlighted a perceived double standard, pointing out that the orchestra had previously dismissed Shani's predecessor, Valery Gergiev, in 2022 after he refused to distance himself from the Russian government following its invasion of Ukraine.

 Over the course of its history, the Munich Philharmonic has performed premieres of Günter Bialas, Anton Bruckner, Harald Genzmer, Luigi Nono, Gustav Mahler and others.